sigoa/bitboard/README.md

 bitboard runs on port 8080 by default, so you should see it running when you visit http://localhost:8080 in your browser.
 For security purposes, you should probably disable javascript.

+In your .bashrc place something like: export BITMESSAGE_HOME="/home/YOU/path/to/bitmessage/folder" # but without the "/PyBitmessage/" so BB can find it.

 ![bitboard screenshot](/static/screenshot.png)